kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 <configuration>...</configuration>
 ```

+---

-### Plugins phases and goals
+### 6.4 Plugins Phases and Goals

 Phases define when an action happens in the Maven lifecycle.
 Goals define what action the plugin performs during that phase.

+---

-### Common plugins
+### 6.5 Common Plugins

 | plugin | phase | goal |
 |--------|-------|------|